UX Office Hours

 Do you crave feedback on your project/product/service/hobby/idea?

-Stop by and chat with experts in UX, Product, marketing, and much more.
+Stop by and chat with experts in UX, Product, Marketing, and much more.
 Topics are open and varied.
 We're here to provide feedback and answer questions.
 But be warned, we like to ask "why".
 You may be challenged to think differently.
 And we might even discuss unexpected solutions.
+This is your chance to get feedback or ask questions in a small conversational setting.

 If you're asking, "What might I get out of attending?"
 Past UX office hours have touched on topics like: